-Our guess is verified, and we obtain the following coefficients for the price function at $\tau$:

-Figure \ref{f: DemographicsBetas} shows how the the reliance of prices on dividend realizations changes as a function of the size and direction of the demographic shock.
-From the first two panels, we can see that a positive demographic shock generates a stronger response of prices to the contemporaneous dividend and a weaker response to past dividends.
-In addition, note that these responses increase in the size of the demographic shock.
-The more young people are in the market, who pay no attention to past dividends, the more do current dividends matter and the less do past dividends matter.
-Consistent with this, we also see that when the $\tau$-generation of `baby boomers' becomes old, prices depend less on contemporaneous dividends and more on past dividends than in the baseline case.
-In addition, the third panel shows that a positive demographic shock generates a level increase in prices that is captured in an increase in the price constant.
-This effect stems from the higher overall demand for the risky asset since there are more people in the market.
+Figure \ref{f: DemographicsBetas} shows how the reliance of prices on past dividends changes with the fraction of young agents in the market at time $\tau$.
+We see that as the fraction of young people in the market increases ($y_{\tau}>0.5$), the more current dividends matter more relative to past dividends for the determination of prices; i.e., $b_0^{\tau}$ increases while $b_1^{\tau}$ decreases.
+Consistent with this, when the $\tau$-generation becomes old, prices depend less on contemporaneous dividends and more on past dividends; i.e., $b_0^{\tau+1}$ decreases while $b_1^{\tau+1}$ increases.
+Finally, an increase in the overall market population, and thus demand for the risky asset, generates a level increase in prices captured an increase in the price constant both at $\tau$ and $\tau +1$.
+All predictions are reversed when the fraction of young agents in the market decreases ($y_{\tau}<0.5$).
+These results are consistent with \citeN{collin2016asset}, who show both theoretically and empirically that the sensitivity of the price-dividend ratio to macro-shocks increases with the relative fraction of young market participants.

-All predictions are reversed for a negative demographic shock, as can be seen at the left side of each graph.

-Finally, we consider macroeconomic shocks and demographic shocks simultaneously.
-That is, we ask how are the model predictions about the market reaction to positive or negative shocks altered when we allow for demographic changes?
-The implications of experience-based learning under these different scenarios are illustrated in Figure \ref{f: Demographics}.
-We plot shows how prices and excess returns respond to a positive dividend shock that is contemporaneous to a \emph{Baby-Boom} (increase in cohort size) or to a \emph{War} (decrease in cohort size).
-The plots assume a positive dividend shock at time $t=4$, which coincides with either a one-time increase (green x-ed line) or a one-time decrease (red dashed line) in cohort size.
-The solid (blue) line shows the baseeline model prediction under no demographic changes.